MikulasBenda/english-for-designers/first-impressions/CasestudyCaffe.md

 # Case Study: Visual Identity for Café Letka
-Second-Year Project — Graphic Design Bachelor
+## Second-Year Project — restarting my brain

-## Project Overview
+## Project Overview aka back to the land of the living

 This **project** marked a personal turning point for me — my first assignment after rejoining my second year due to health issues.
 It was more than just a school task; it was a way to reintroduce myself as a designer.
 The challenge?